Financial Mathematics BSc

 See our fees and funding page for full details of scholarships available to Brunel applicants

-- GCE A-level ABB, including grade A in Mathematics or Further Mathematics.
+- GCE A-levels BBB includng Mathematics or Further Mathematics.

-- BTEC Level 3 Extended Diploma DDD plus A-level Mathematics or Further Mathematics at Grade A.
+- BTEC Level 3 Extended Diploma DDD in a relevant subject plus A-level Mathematics grade B.

-- BTEC Level 3 Diploma DD in a related subject with an A-level Mathematics or Further Mathematics at grade A.
+- BTEC Level 3 Diploma DD in a relevant subject with an A-level Mathematics grade B.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grade AB including an A grade in Mathematics or Further Mathematics.
+- BTEC Level 3 Subsidiary Diploma D in a relevant subject with A-levels grades BB including Mathematics or Further Mathematics.

-- International Baccalaureate Diploma 31 points, including 6 points in Higher Mathematics.
+- International Baccalaureate Diploma 30 points, including 5 in Higher Mathematics.

-- Access to Higher Education Diploma Complete and pass relevant Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-Applicants must also have an A-level in Maths grade A.
+- Access to Higher Education Diploma Complete and pass any Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+Applicants must also have an A-level in Maths grade B.

 - Information Systems, Computing and Mathematics with an Integrated Foundation Year and Professional Development For Brunel Foundation of Information Systems, Computing and Mathematics progression requirements, see the .